realxxorg/games/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a game called Moore Tracer...
+That is just a small simple little game made using MIT's Scratch software.
+In the game, the goal is to click the teacher (Mr. Moore, a Computer Networking Academy Teacher at the CVCC) as many times as possible.
 <!--
 **comfyanorak/comfyanorak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.